VictorInacio/notify/README.md

 A notification broadcasting system that allows users to send categorized messages to multiple channels.

+It will be 3 message categories:
+- Sports
+- Finance
+- Movies

+And 3 types of message delivery channels:

+- SMS
+- E-Mail
+- Push Notification

 ## Architecture

 There is a single executable application serving a RestAPI and a server side generated simple Web App.
 The endpoints available are for the Submission of Messages and fetching the Log History.

 Data from the messages are persisted in PostgreSQL DB.